matthieugomez/sumup/README.md

 # List of allowed statistics

-The list of allowed statistics is:
+For both commands, the list of allowed statistics is:

 Name | Definition
 ---|---